Zettlr/zettlr-docs/docs/en/core/export.md

 The final step of any writing process is to export your document.
 Whether you write for a journal, for university, or for your supervisor, at some point, you'll need to hand off a document to a third party for further processing.

+!!! note

-> Please see the section on special formats below for an explanation between the two different PDF formats that you can export to.
+    Please see the section on special formats below for an explanation between the two different PDF formats that you can export to.

 ## Exporting the Current Document